 - Every talent is valuable.

-- A “big” talent does not make me more than others… an a “small” talent does not make me less than others.
+- A “big” talent does not make me better than others… and a “small” talent does not make me less.

 - Happiness ensues from using my talents in service to others.

 - Service to others is an essential ingredient of authentic dreams.

 - Large or small, what matters is that they are my dreams… dreams that flow naturally from my core values, not material ambitions.

 - Success has far more to do with opportunity and hard work than any inborn “talent”.

 - Opportunity is something to be grateful for.

 - Talent can be developed by hard work.